Investors join gold rush for European infrastructure

 "Core deal values will remain strong as there is still, ultimately, a shortage of high quality assets with established yielding profiles in the market.
 Therefore when they do come, they get quite aggressively bid and prices remain high."

-(Additional reporting by Rod Morrison at Project Finance International, Geert de Clercq in Paris; Editing by Will Waterman)
+(Additional reporting by Rod Harrison at Project Finance International, Geert de Clercq in Paris; Editing by Will Waterman)